Tuition, Fees & Financial Assistance

 5 Weeks or Less Term:

-The number of class days is counted from the first official class day of the semester, not the first meeting day of a particular class.
+The number of class days is counted from the first official class day of the University each semester, not the meeting days of a particular class.

-The process to withdraw from the University begins in the Registrar’s Office.
+The process to withdraw from the University begins in the Office of Admissions and Records.

-A student dropping a course or courses who remains enrolled in other courses for the semester may be subject to a refund of applicable tuition and fees as follows:
+A student dropping a course or courses yet remaining enrolled in the University in other courses may apply for a refund of applicable tuition and fees as follows:

 Ten Weeks or Longer Term: